Chair in Transgender Studies at the University of Victoria

-The Chair in Transgender Studies is the world's first research chair focusing on the study of transgender individuals, issues, and history.
-It is housed at the University of Victoria, located in Victoria, British Columbia.
+The Chair in Transgender Studies is the world's first research chair focused on the study of transgender individuals, issues, and history.
+It is housed at the University of Victoria, located in Victoria, British Columbia, Canada.
 Unlike any other university department chair at the University of Victoria, the Chair in Transgender Studies is self-funded through philanthropy and private donations.
-The Chair is unique in that it does not grant degrees, but instead works with both community and academic communities to further the advancement of transgender studies.
-Dr Aaron Devor, the inaugural and current Chair, works with researchers, community members, academics, and advocates to advance the study of trans scholarship.
-The Chair focuses on four pillars: original research, continued scholarship, maintenance and growth of the Transgender Archives, and organization of Canada’s largest international transgender conference, Moving Trans History Forward.
+The chair is unique in that it does not grant degrees, but instead works with both community and academic communities to further the advancement of transgender studies.
+Aaron Devor, the inaugural and current chair, works with researchers, community members, academics, and advocates to advance the study of trans scholarship.
+The chair focuses on four pillars: original research, continued scholarship, maintenance and growth of the Transgender Archives, and organization of Canada's largest international transgender conference, Moving Trans History Forward.

 History

 Established in 2016, the Chair in Transgender Studies was the recipient of a $1 million donation from the Tawani Foundation to aid in its creation and growth.
-The Tawani foundation, created by retired US Army Veteran Jennifer Pritzker matched donations to the Chair up to $1 million.
-The inaugural and current Chair is Dr Aaron Devor, a professor of sociology and former dean of Graduate Studies at the University of Victoria.
-Dr Devor is also the founder and Academic Director of the Transgender Archives, which is housed at the University of Victoria.
+The Tawani foundation, created by retired US Army Veteran Jennifer Pritzker further pledged an extra $1 million to match other donations to the Chair.
+The inaugural and current chair is Aaron Devor, a professor of sociology and former dean of Graduate Studies at the University of Victoria.
+Devor is also the founder and subject matter expert of the Transgender Archives, which is housed at the University of Victoria.

-Programming and Activities
+Programming and activities

-Research and Scholarship
+Research and scholarship

-In order to support continued research on trans-related issues and history, the Chair offers scholarships and fellowships for researchers of trans issues, and for self-identified Trans, Nonbinary, Two Spirit, and other gender nonconforming individuals studying any topic.
-Though many of the awards are scholarships for academic researchers and students, the Chair does not limit its funding to only those within academia, offering fellowships to support members of the community who are involved in trans activism and education.
+In order to support continued research on Trans+ issues and history, the chair offers scholarships and fellowships for researchers of trans-related topics, and for self-identified trans, non-binary, Two-spirit, and other gender-nonconforming individuals studying any topic.
+Though many of the awards are scholarships for academic researchers and students, the chair does not limit its funding to only those within academia, offering fellowships to support members of the community who are involved in trans activism and education.

-The Chair hosts a public lecture series featuring speakers from various scholarly backgrounds for, by, and about Trans, Nonbinary, Two Spirit and other gender nonconforming individuals.
-Notable speakers who have given talks include researcher and professor Susan Stryker and web-comic artist Sophie Labelle.
+The chair hosts a public lecture series featuring speakers from various scholarly backgrounds for, by, and about Trans+ individuals.
+Notable speakers who have given talks include researcher and professor Susan Stryker; web-comic artist Sophie Labelle; and artist, scholar, and founding member of Toronto's Black Lives Matter, Syrus Marcus Ware.